Growth Spurts In Toddlers And Children

 - Delayed puberty: Commonly known as constitutional growth delay, the signs manifest anytime between 6 months or 2 years of age.
-The kids are usually normal in size and weight as new born babies, but growth slows once they reach the age of 6 months – 2 years.
-Unless any other problem manifests, the rate of growth will pick up after completion of the second year.
+The kids are usually normal in size and weight as newborn babies, but growth slows once they reach the age of 6 months – 2 years.
+Unless any other problem manifests, the rate of growth will pick up after the completion of the second year.

 - Family: It seems almost cruel to suggest that you or your partner could have a lot to do with your kid’s delayed growth.
-It’s not uncommon to see that if one of you is short, your child may end up being short as well.
+It’s not uncommon to see that if one of you is short, your child may be short.
 Not that it’s something that should be of medical concern.

 What About Food Preferences?

-In most cases, parents need not do anything extraordinary during growth spurts to satisfy the hunger of the kids.
-It’s rather a good idea to be fair, but draw a line where required as your kid may tend to lean on certain food groups which may not always be a healthy choice.
-Here are a few suggestions:
+In most cases, parents need not do anything extraordinary during growth spurts to satisfy the hunger of their kids.
+It’s rather a good idea to be fair, but draw a line where required as your kid may tend to lean on certain food groups, which may not always be a healthy choice.
+So, here are a few suggestions: